Hi, I’m Aaron McHugh.

 Ultimately I left my corporate executive career behind, and after 8 months of living off of savings, pursuing work that fit the person I had become, and taking our checking account down to $1500, I discovered a new career doing work that I truly loved.
 That fit within this new integrated life I was creating.

-(Fun fact, my first client meeting in my new career as a leadership coach happened less than 1 mile from where I resigned from my old one 8 months prior.
+(Fun fact, my first client meeting in my new career as a executive leadership coach happened less than 1 mile from where I resigned from my old gig 8 months prior.
 Talk about coming full circle.)

-This isn’t about making millions, retiring early, or living carefree “work 2 hours a week” lifestyle.
+My story isn’t about making millions, retiring early, or living carefree “work 2 hours a week” lifestyle.
 That’s all great, but that’s not what I’m talking about here.
-I still work a full-time, 50 hour a week job, just like you.
+I still work a full-time, 40-50 hour a week job, just like you.
+And I’ve discovered another way to operate in the world.

 I’m talking about loosening our grip on perfection and balance by living a more meaningful, fulfilled, and wholly integrated life right now, in your current environment.
 In the job, marriage, house, and body you’re in.
 A life full of adventure and meaning with the ones you love.